dejjaark/CSCI1300-project/readme.txt

-Compile with: c++ main.cpp Game.cpp Player.cpp Board.cpp DNAUtils.cpp
+Compile with: c++ main.cpp Game.cpp Player.cpp Board.cpp DNA.cpp
 Run with ./a.out or.exe
 this code can run in VScode